Jira tracker · Side-by-side review

 - You need a mobile app as a first-class tracking experience

-- You invoice clients for non-Jira work and want billing in the tracker
+- You invoice clients for non-Jira work and want billing inside the tracker

 - You want a web-only UI with no desktop install (for example on a Chromebook or managed corporate laptop)